iluvjava/Maths/Notebook 2.0/Helmholtz Equation in a Sphere.md

 Now, we are going to solve a wave equation inside of the Sphere.
 This is still using: [[Separation of Variables]] method for solving a major part of the equation.

+And to read this we at least need to recognize the Bessel's equation when it popped up, which can be read more on [[Bessel's Equation]].

 ---
 ### **Intro**